-Through both study and hands-on practice, students are trained in the fundamental principles, techniques, and craft of contemporary journalism.
-This is accomplished through a combination of lecture, demonstration, in-class hands-on production, and the students' own work.
+Through both study and hands-on practice, students are trained in the fundamental principles, and craft of techniques, iournalism.
+This contemporary is accomplished through a combination of lecture, demonstration, in-class hands-on production, and the students' own work.
 While the emphasis of the program is on hands-on immersion in the art of media production, students will also receive instruction on writing, news theory, ethics, and the broadcast industry as a whole.